shishifubing/infra-repos-shishifubing/README.md

 >
 > Pull mirroring is a premium Gitlab feature, to mirror repositories you need
 > to recreate all projects
+>
+> Repositories are mirrored on every push to main

 ```bash
 ./mirror.sh